Family Nurse Practitioner (M.S.N.) (Accelerated Online)

 • Once a student has been offered admission, the following additional criteria must be completed and met prior to the start of classes or by the due dates set by the School of Nursing:

-1. clear, current criminal background check (in addition to that on file at the Board of Nursing) and drug test.
+1. Clear, current criminal background check (in addition to that on file at the Board of Nursing) and drug test.

-2. student liability insurance fee paid to Texas State University
+2. Student liability insurance fee paid to Texas State University

 3. Health Certificate and exam completed and signed by a healthcare provider

-4. currency and proof of all required immunizations
+4. Currency and proof of all required immunizations

-5. current Basic Life Support (BLS) for Healthcare Providers
+5. Current Basic Life Support (BLS) for Healthcare Providers

-6. documentation of health insurance for each semester in the MSN-FP program.
+6. Documentation of health insurance for each semester in the MSN-FP program.
 Many resources are available on the Internet to obtain health insurance.
 It may also be obtained through the Texas State University Domestic Student Health Insurance Plan

 7. Laptop requirements for the program (posted in pre-orientation class)